 Where to Stay in Killarney

-Old Weir Lodge – Located in the centre of Killarney, this guesthouse makes for a great base for exploring the town and the area surrounding.
-They have an array of comfortable rooms on offer and there is also a breakfast available daily.
+Old Weir Lodge – Located in the centre of Killarney, this guesthouse has an array of comfortable rooms on offer and there is also a breakfast available daily.

-The Killarney Park – Luxury travellers will love this beautiful hotel in the centre of Killarney.
-They have a myriad of plush rooms on offer and plenty of wonderful amenities to ensure that you’re well taken care of after a long day of exploration.
+The Killarney Park – This beautiful hotel in the centre of Killarney has a myriad of plush rooms on offer and plenty of wonderful amenities to ensure that you’re well taken care of after a long day of exploration.

 The Black Sheep Hostel – Budget and solo travellers will love that there is a backpacker’s hostel in the centre of Killarney.
 Offering dorms and privates, they have clean self-catering facilities along with good common areas.